Here is a short video of him since we have rescued him: https://www.facebook.com/100010396650763/videos/335343776822175/

 Small Dogs: Previous owner stated Shelby is good with dogs.
 He has not been exposed to little dogs in his foster home.

-Large Dogs: Along with Mustang, Shelby is being fostered in a home with 2 large female dogs.
+Large Dogs: Shelby previously lived with, and came to the shelter with, a German Shepherd that was his best buddy.
+He is also being fostered in a home with 2 large female dogs.
 One energetic and one more mellow natured.
 Shelby enjoys the company of both dogs, but doesn’t engage in much play with them.
 When he does, he doesn’t seem to have a preference as to which one he plays with.

 Kids: Previous owner stated he is good with children.
 Shelby has had limited exposure to children while in his foster home.
 He has met my 2 year old nephew and did well with him and didn’t react when my nephew petted him.
 Shelby also sits at the front door and watches children go by in the morning and afternoon as there is a school at the end of the street.
 He doesn’t react to them walking by or when they are loud and jumping around.